Are atheists more tolerant than religious people? Are Christians intolerant of other faiths?

 - Most religions believe that God or the gods is/are occasionally active in the lives of humans.
 Christians believe that, in this respect, all those religions are right.

 - Many religions believe that God is interested in human flourishing.
-Christians believe that, in this respect, these religions are right.
+Christians believe it and any other religion that believes it too are considered to be right.

 - All religions believe that human beings must contend with evil in their lives.
-Christians believe that, in this respect, that these religions are right.
+Christians believe this and they agree with any religion that believes it too.

 - Many religions believe that other religions possess truth.
 Some are closer to “The Truth” than others.